 This drawing is undeniably the primary source for Giampietrino's Christ Carrying the Cross, as noted by historians.
 However, Kenneth Clark observed that "some copies made by Leonardo's pupils derive from sketches so succinct that it seems difficult to imagine they could have served as the basis for completed paintings".
 This remark could apply to Giampietrino, for whom the connection with Leonardo is established through the Drawing.
-Nevertheless, additional - Other elements of Giampietrino's Christ visible in the works Milanese painters and Il Sodoma In relation to Leonardo's Christ Carrying the Cross, Wilhelm Suida mentioned: "the strikingly consistent paintings of the Lombards".
+Nevertheless, additional evidence suggests a more explicit link to the Master. - Other elements of Giampietrino's Christ visible in the works Milanese painters and Sodoma In relation to Leonardo's Christ Carrying the Cross, Wilhelm Suida91 mentioned: "the strikingly consistent paintings of the Lombards".
 Among these artists, one can observe common stylistic elements, notably there is a striking similarity between the drapery of Solario and Giampietrino (infra p.
-40). - Leonardo da Vinci's Anatomical Studies evidence suggests a more explicit link to the Master.
+40). - Leonardo da Vinci's Anatomical Studies